infracost/infracost-azure-devops/README.md

 2. In your Azure DevOps project create a new pipeline by going to 'Pipelines' > 'New pipeline', connect to your code repo and select 'Starter pipeline'.

-3. Add a pipeline variable called `infracostApiKey` with your Infracost API key as the value, and select 'Keep this value secre'.
+3. Add the following pipeline variables:

+    - `infracostApiKey` with your Infracost API key as the value, and select 'Keep this value secret'.
+    - `githubToken` with your GitHub access token as the value if your repository provider is GitHub.
+Select 'Keep this value secret'.
+    - `azureReposToken` with your Azure Repos access token as the value if your repository provider is Azure Repos.
+Select 'Keep this value secret'.

 4. Create required variables for any cloud credentials that are needed for Terraform to run.